Marion Stadium: Records

 On August 10, 2007, the Southern Illinois Miners broke the Frontier League regular season single game attendance record with 6,718 fans.
-In that game at Rent One Park, the Miners defeat the River City Rascals 8-0.
+In that game at Rent One Park, the Miners defeat the River City Rascals 8–0.

 In their first season the Miners also broke the single season attendance record by hosting 259,392 fans, averaging over 5,000 fans per game.

 Other events

-Because Rent One Park has Sportexe Turf instead of regular grass and dirt, events other than baseball can be held there throughout the year, including live concerts.
+Because the stadium has Sportexe Turf instead of regular grass and dirt, events other than baseball can be held there throughout the year, including live concerts.

 On June 6, 2018, the Ohio Valley Conference announced that Rent One Park would host the conference's postseason baseball tournament in 2019 and 2020, the first time that a postseason NCAA baseball tournament will be held in the Southern Illinois region since 1986.